-At Montecatini, we recognize the tremendous courage that it can take to enter treatment for an eating disorder, and we respect and honor the strength of each person who makes the decision to begin her recovery with us.
+At Montecatini, we recognize the tremendous courage that it takes to enter treatment for an eating disorder, and we respect and honor the strength of each person who makes the decision to begin her recovery with us.
 Our goal is to provide you with a safe and nurturing environment where you may receive personalized care that meets your specific needs and reflects your unique talents and abilities.
-From the moment that you first walk through our front door until long after you have completed care and returned home, you will forever be a cherished member of the Montecatini family.
+From the moment that you first walk through our front door, until long after you have completed care and returned home, you will forever be a cherished member of the Montecatini family.

-When you choose to heal at Montecatini, you will work in close collaboration with a variety of experienced and dedicated professionals, including therapists, nurses, psychiatrists, physician’s assistants, registered dietitians, and other qualified personnel.
+When you choose to heal at Montecatini, you will work in close collaboration with a variety of experienced and dedicated professionals, including therapists, nurses, psychiatrists, physician’s assistants, registered dietitians, and other highly qualified personnel.

 Treatment at Montecatini is provided in three programs:

 Residential: During your residential experience at Montecatini, you will live in a beautiful home-like environment, nestled within a charming and quiet neighborhood.
 Residential care includes individual, group, family, and experiential therapies.
 Our primary treatment modalities include cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), and motivational interviewing.
 Medical care and medication management services are also available.
 And while every woman’s journey to healing and self-love is unique, the typical length of stay in the residential program is 30 to 60 days.

 The groups that you will participate in may include expressive arts therapy, relapse prevention group, body image group, integrated care group that is focused on substance use, nutrition counseling and education group, spirituality/12-Step group, yoga, mindfulness/meditation, therapeutic gardening group, action planning, exposure therapy, outside 12-Step group, meal planning and meal preparation, and food and feelings group.